Task Manager

 Features:

-Download: You can download Task Manager from Google Market for free.
+Download: You can download Task Manager from Google Play for free.

 Contact: support@rhmsoft.com, please tell me any comment or any defect during using this application.